matthewreagan/BashSnippets/README.md

 one
 ```

 *Discussion:* The `-n` option supresses / silences sed's default output of every line.
 The `p` flag in the regex prints just the text which was substituted.
 The `\1` substitution specifies the first matching group from the pattern.
 The group is the text contained within the set of escaped parentheses `\(` & `\)`.
-So this regex matches the entirety of any line which contains `myFunct('…')`, and prints out just the matching group value.
+So this regex matches the entirety of any line which contains `myFunc('…')`, and prints out just the matching group value.

 **Command**: